Duterte's war on drugs has resulted in thousands of extrajudicial killings

 Trump invited Duterte to the White House during a Saturday phone call, setting off criticism and raising new concerns about the administration’s balance between human rights and national security.

-also raises questions about US strategic interests, Trump's business ties and the preferred leadership style of an administration that is downsizing the State Department and concentrating decision-making among a small number of people around the President.
+The invitation also raises questions about US strategic interests, Trump’s business ties and the preferred leadership style of an administration that is downsizing the State Department and concentrating decision-making among a small number of people around the President.

 While logistics of the call were discussed with the State Department, which prepared briefing materials, the agency wasn’t told beforehand about Trump’s invitation, which would likely raise concerns because of the human rights situation, according to an agency official who spoke anonymously to discuss the White House.